boycce/S3-Lambda-Thumbnail-Generator/readme.md

     - Select the correct runtime, see package.json
     - Select "Create a new role with basic Lambda permissions"
     - Hit "Create function"

+3. Click "Upload From" > and select `./bundle.zip`
 3. Click "Function overview" > "Add trigger"
     - Select **S3** trigger
     - Choose your bucket